 - Wrap the end of a straight shooter with rubber bands, thick rubber, and pieces of tape, or paper (you can even use a rolled-up paper) so you are less likely to hurt your lips.

 - File edges of broken glass shooters until they are smooth.

-- Touch flame shooter quickly instead of leaving it there, move fire along shooter to spread out the heat.
+- Touch the flame shooter quickly instead of leaving it there, move the fire along the shooter to spread out the heat.

 - Stay away from mixing drugs.

 - Planning how much to use and setting limits can prevent some of the dangers associated with using or bingeing.
 Paying rent, buying groceries, and paying other bills before buying drugs means budgets won’t get out of control.
 After a binge, people are often very hungry and ready to crash, so encouraging people to have food on hand and a safe place to sleep will make the crash easier.